Wojciech Muzyk: Stal Stalowa Wola

 On 29 January 2024, Muzyk joined II liga side Stal Stalowa Wola.
 He made his debut for the club on 17 March 2024, playing the full match in a 0–1 loss to KKS 1925 Kalisz.
 He left the club at the end of his contract in June.

 Hutnik Warsaw

 On 14 July 2024, Muzyk signed a one-year contract with IV liga Masovia club Hutnik Warsaw.
 In January 2025, Muzyk retired from professional football due to prolonged injury issues.

 Coaching career

 In January 2025, shortly after terminating his deal with Hutnik, Muzyk was appointed as goalkeeping coach at Błonianka Błonie.
+In 2026, he was employed by Legia Warsaw to join their under-15 team's staff.